Pandanus utilis: Morphology

 P. utilis is dioecious, with the female and male reproducing structures occurring on different plants.
-Individual plants are either male producing microspores or female producing megaspores.
-This plant being unisexual allows it to cross-fertilize with other screwpines.
-The male plants produce fragrant colorful flowers in long spikes.
-These long spikes are with 8–12 stamens inserted pseudo-umbellately on slender columns 10 to 15 mm long.
-The female plants produce fruits resembling pineapples or oversized pine cones changing from green to yellow/orange when ripe.
+Individual plants are either male, producing microspores, or female, producing megaspores.
+This plant being unisexual allows it to cross-fertilize with other individuals.
+The male plants produce fragrant creamy-white flowers in long spikes.
+These long spikes have 8–12 stamens inserted in a pseudo-umbel on slender columns 10 to 15 mm long.
+The female plants produce fruit slightly resembling oversized pine cones, changing from green to yellow, orange, or reddish when ripe.
 The female structure has a 3–8 celled ovary crowned by a sessile stigma.

-This species is naturalised in several of the Mascarene islands, where it coexists with a great number of other indigenous and endemic Pandanus species.
+This species is naturalised in several of the Mascarene islands, where it coexists with a number of other indigenous and endemic Pandanus species.
 It can usually be distinguished from these however, by the tip of the free portion of each drupe of its fruit-head, which usually does not have an areole.
 The tip is usually also cleft between the stigmas.
 The fruit-heads are very variable, but usually stand out by being up to 20 cm wide and containing 100-200 drupes.